easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20190530
+## discrete time again with LQRwIAW
+the file was saved from *controlDemoLMwIAW.slx* to *DcontrolDemoLMwIAW.slx* and the old file *DcontrolDemoLMwI.slx* was moved to EOL.

+the controller design, as before, was done in *lqrDisc.m*. `lqrd()` was used instead of `lqr()` for continuous time.
+Note that there is also a `dlqr()` but it's for discrete plant. our plant for now was continuous.

+zero-order hold and quantizer were implemented and, surprisingly, not too much performance drop occurred. the computed control input for some reasons was oscillating all the time. as a result, all joints were moving all the time. this could be something to look into next.

+I wonder if I should also put quantizer in the continuous time model. it seems that quantizer doesn't make the system discrete. time can be continuous but there is a smallest difference for the encoder.

 # 20190528
 ## some findings and understandings before moving poles
 so far, I've been struggle to understand the concept of poles for MIMO